 The Monaro – Most Likely Home of The Man

-‘Banjo’ might have met Jack Riley with Tom Mitchell on one of his High Country visits, but he also enjoyed visiting Monaro pastoral properties and stayed on many occasions at Bolaro Station, formerly Rosedale and home to the McKeahnie family, which lies west of Adaminaby on the Murrumbidgee River.[xvi]
+‘Banjo’ might have met Jack Riley with Tom Mitchell on one of his High Country visits, but he also enjoyed visiting Monaro pastoral properties and stayed on many occasions at Bolaro Station, formerly Rosedale and home to the McKeahnie family, which lies north of Adaminaby on the Murrumbidgee River.[xvi]
 The Monaro is the most likely area from where The Man originated.
 Cooma citizens seem to think so with their statue in Centennial Park commemorating Paterson and his poem.
 I’m afraid I don’t think the statue does, the Poet, the Horse or The Man justice.
 Others however, probably think differently.

 A Long Line of Candidates and Claimants